Occupational Safety and Health Administration (OSHA), Labor.

 Request for public comment.

-OSHA solicits public comment concerning its request for an extension of the information collection requirements contained in the Coke Oven Emissions Standard (29 CFR 1910.1029).
+OSHA solicits public comment concerning its proposal to extend OMB approval of the information collection requirements specified by the Coke Oven Emissions Standard (29 CFR 1910.1029).

 FOR FURTHER INFORMATION CONTACT:

 Todd Owen, Directorate of Standards and Guidance, OSHA, U.S. Department of Labor, Room N-3609, 200 Constitution Avenue, NW., Washington, DC 20210; telephone (202) 693-2222.End Further Info End Preamble Start Supplemental Information